-You can use either your phone, spreadsheet on your laptop, or a good, old-fashioned notebook to write down deadlines and what it is you need to do before.
+You can use either your phone, a spreadsheet on your college laptop, or a good, old-fashioned notebook to write down deadlines and what it is you need to do before.
 Also, make your goals measurable, meaning instead of “work on an essay,” use formulations such as “write 500 words for an essay on Tuesday”, so you can easily and effectively assess your progress.

 Planning and organizing will help you to space your studying in the time you have, so you won’t find yourself unprepared the day before an exam.

 So, instead of last-minute, late-night cramming, you could…

 5. Get Some Great Sleep 💤

 Even though it might be tempting or feel necessary to stay up as long as possible the night before the exam, don’t sacrifice your sleep in favor of studying!
 For many years, scientists have been proving that giving up sleep is a counterproductive strategy if you want to have good studying results.